travetto/travetto/module/boot/README.md

 * Typescript bootstrapping

 ## Environmental Information
 The functionality we support for testing and retrieving environment information:
 * `hasProfile(p: string): boolean;` - Test whether or not a profile is active.
 * `isTrue(key: string): boolean;` - Test whether or not an environment flag is set and is true
 * `isFalse(key: string): boolean;` - Test whether or not an environment flag is set and is false
+* `isSet(key:string): boolean;` - Test whether or not an environment value is set (excludes: `null`, `''`, and `undefined`)
 * `get(key: string, def?: string): string;` - Retrieve an environmental value with a potential default
 * `getInt(key: string, def?: number): number;` - Retrieve an environmental value as a number
 * `getList(key: string): string[];` - Retrieve an environmental value as a list

 ## File Cache
 The framework uses a file cache to support it's compilation activities for performance.
-This cache is also leveraged by other modules to support storing of complex calculations.  `AppCache` is the cache that is used specific to the framework, and is an instance of `FileCache`.  `FileCache` is the generic structure for supporting a file cache that invalidates on modification/creation changse.
+This cache is also leveraged by other modules to support storing of complex calculations.  `AppCache` is the cache that is used specific to the framework, and is an instance of `FileCache`.  `FileCache` is the generic structure for supporting a file cache that invalidates on modification/creation changes.

 The class organization looks like:
 ```typescript